SCAI-BIO/MultiGML/README.md

 * [protein_go_fingerprint.tsv](data/features/full_features/protein_go_fingerprint.tsv): gene ontology fingerprint for proteins

+The data files are zipped in the data folder because of large file sizes, so please unzip them before using MultiGML.

 ## Usage
 **Note:** These are very basic commands for MultiGML, and the detailed options for each command can be found in the documentation.